ACD:

 CENTRAL OFFICE (CO):

-subdivision in the telephone system which has relatively permanent geographic
+the smallest subdivision in the telephone system which has

 COIN FREE ACCESS (CFA):

-or "0" for the Operator on pay telephones without depositing money.
+dial 911 or "0" for the Operator on pay telephones without

 CO: